Status Page Forms and Fields

 If any of the checks in question were not active for some time during the report’s time span (for example, due to being paused or within a maintenance window), the inactive time will not be counted in the check’s “total running time” and thus will not be counted in the total uptime.

-Notification Settings
+Advanced Settings

 Allow Search Engine Indexing Turn this option off to add a HTML header requesting search engines to not index your Page.

-Allow drill down into individual checks: Allow visitors to view performance graphs and reports of check-based components.
+Allow visitor drill down into individual checks: Allow visitors to view performance graphs and reports of check-based components.

 Google Analytics Property ID: Your Google analytics property/measurement ID, such as UA-12345678-1 or G-1234567890.